Brand Names: Versed

 - cough, wheezing, trouble breathing;

 - a light-headed feeling, like you might pass out;

 The sedative effects of midazolam may last longer in older adults.
+You may need help getting out of bed for at least the first 8 hours.
 Accidental falls are common in elderly patients who take benzodiazepines.
-Use caution to avoid falling or accidental injury while you are taking midazolam.
+Use caution to avoid falling or accidental injury.

 Common side effects may include:

 - nausea, vomiting; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.